 I heard recently that times of struggle can lead to the most amazing experiences if only we take the struggle and learn from it.
 Many people would say that I am in that time of struggle.
 You see, two months ago I had what many would call a terrible thing happen.
 I lost my job, my really good job.
 A job that I was happy to go to, a job where I enjoyed the people I worked with, a job that meant something to me.
 I woke up one day and it was gone.

 I went through many emotions: anger, resentment, fear, denial, and self-pity.
-About a month into this “terrible struggle”, my husband came home with a notice that “due to the drop in oil prices”, his company was cutting costs and he lost his job too.
+About a month into this “terrible struggle”, my husband came home with a notice that “due to the drop in oil prices”, his company was cutting costs, and he lost his job too.
 I mean, I seriously can’t make this up.
-After some additional emotions, John and I started thinking about the future; we read books, we job searched, we enjoyed our time, and most importantly we stopped worrying about how this would work out.
-In fact, one day John said, “It’s January and this is the second honeymoon we said we’d go on in January”, and it really has been quite a “honeymoon”.
-We’d been here before; we knew we could make it through, we were strong, we were tough and we had each other.
-So we started focusing on what we did want, what made us excited and what inspired us.
+After some additional emotions, John and I started thinking about the future; we read books, we job searched, we enjoyed our time, and most importantly, we stopped worrying about how this would work out.
+In fact, one day, John said, “It’s January, and this is the second honeymoon we said we’d go on in January”, and it really has been quite a “honeymoon”.
+We’d been here before; we knew we could make it through; we were strong, we were tough, and we had each other.
+So we started focusing on what we did want, what made us excited, and what inspired us.
 We did a lot of brainstorming, reading, talking, and questioning.
 We watched lots of YouTube videos of our favorite mentors, the people who inspired us, and the people who had what we wanted.
 I watched one entitled “Wealth Hacks”.
-In it our mentor said, “Who you are has never really changed, what you want has never changed, outside influences have only changed your direction.”
-I thought about that and about my experiences and I came to the conclusion that who I am (and what I have always wanted to be) is a leader, an inspirer, an educator (but maybe not a schoolteacher), something bigger.
-All the events, struggles and experiences up to this point have led me to reach this heightened level of self-realization.
+In it our mentor said, “Who you are has never really changed, what you want has never changed, and outside influences have only changed your direction.”
+I thought about that and about my experiences, and I came to the conclusion that who I am (and what I have always wanted to be) is a leader, an inspirer, an educator (but maybe not a schoolteacher), something bigger.
+All the events, struggles, and experiences up to this point have led me to reach this heightened level of self-realization.